Articles

 2 years ago

-Wharton professor Jeremy Siegel says that the S&P 500 has likely already priced in recession, so ‘we’re closer to the lows than the highs’
+Wharton professor Jeremy Siegel says that the S&P 500 has likely already priced in a recession, so ‘we’re closer to the lows than the highs’

 Economist Jeremy Siegel believes that stocks are close to the bottom despite ongoing volatility.Sizzling inflation…